tytydraco/yessleep/out/Im_a_Death_Row_Guard_and_Ive_been_reassigned_to_guard_Death_Yes_THE_Death.md

 “I’M NOT A…nevermind.
 As I said, don't let her get to you.
 We’ll get you caught up soon enough.
 For now, read this.”

-I was handed a leatherbound black book titled “Death Watch Protocol”.
+I was handed a leatherbound black book titled “Death's Watch”.
 The strange man informed me he wrote it himself, warning me to take it seriously.

 His expressionless face broke for a second, finally giving me a peak at whatever humanity he housed.
 “Listen, if you're going to survive Death, there's something you have to do.
-You have to give up any pretense that you are in charge.
+You have to give up any pretense that you are in charge here.
 You are not.
 The inmate runs the asylum.
+The quicker you can accept that, the better.
+You are not the one who flips the switch.
+She is, and has always been, and will ever be.

 You are here to provide entertainment and counsel to Lady Death.
 You are to use your formidable skills to de-escalate her when angry or bored, given her proclivity for pranking staff by killing them.
+We believe with your skill set you will be spared of this fate."

 Though I don't quite remember entering, the door shut behind me.
 Or did whatever a door does when it stops existing.
 The strange man was gone, and the scene before me looked like it had been picked from the set of a Southern Gothic period film.
 An old-timey lamp turned on from a desk that wasn't there before, and the book burned and became heavy in my hands.